(cefuroxime) for Injection

 ZINACEF has also been found compatible for 24 hours at room temperature when admixed in IV infusion with heparin (10 and 50 U/mL) in 0.9% Sodium Chloride Injection and Potassium Chloride (10 and 40 mEq/L) in 0.9% Sodium Chloride Injection.
 Sodium Bicarbonate Injection, USP is not recommended for the dilution of ZINACEF.

-Constitute the 750-mg, 1.5-g, or 7.5-g vial as directed for IV administration in Table 5.
-Immediately withdraw the total contents of the 750-mg or 1.5-g vial or 8 or 16 mL from the 7.5-g bulk vial and add to a compatible container containing 50 or 100 mL of 0.9% Sodium Chloride Injection or 5% Dextrose Injection and freeze.
+Constitute the 750-mg or 1.5-g vial as directed for IV administration in Table 3.
+Immediately withdraw the total contents of the 750-mg or 1.5-g vial and add to a compatible container containing 50 or 100 mL of 0.9% Sodium Chloride Injection or 5% Dextrose Injection and freeze.
 Frozen solutions are stable for 6 months when stored at -20°C. Frozen solutions should be thawed at room temperature and not refrozen.
 Do not force thaw by immersion in water baths or by microwave irradiation.
 Thawed solutions may be stored for up to 24 hours at room temperature or for 7 days in a refrigerator.